CodecoolGlobal/ask-mate-3-python-mllorand/tasks.md

     - The page displays the question title and message.
 Done
     - The page displays all answers to a question.
 Done

 3. Implement a form that allows the user to add a question.
-(Tomi) (Todo)
+(Tomi)
     - There is an `/add-question` page with a form.
+Done
     - The page is linked from the list page.
+Done
     - There is a POST form with at least `title` and `message` fields.
+Done
     - After submitting, the page redirects to "Display a question" page of this new question.
+Done

 4. Implement posting a new answer.
-(Lóri) (Todo)
+(Lóri)
-    - The page URL is `/question/<question_id>/new-answer`.
+    - The page URL is `/question/<question_id>/new-answer`.Done
-    - The question detail page links to the page.
+    - The question detail page links to the page.Done
-    - The page has a POST form with a form field called `message`.
+    - The page has a POST form with a form field called `message`.Done
     - Posting an answer redirects to the question detail page.
 The new answer is displayed on the question detail page.
+Done

 5. Implement sorting for the question list.(Dani) (Todo)
     - The question list can be sorted by title, submission time, message, number of views, and number of votes.
+Done
     - The question list can be put in ascending and descending order.
+Done
     - The order is passed as query string parameters, such as `/list?order_by=title&order_direction=desc`.
+Done

 6. Implement deleting a question.(Tomi)
     - Deleting is implemented by the `/question/<question_id>/delete` endpoint.